masai1116/SHARE-seq-alignment/README.md

 # How to run the script?
 A small set of fastq files for testing are in the test_fastq_nova/ folder Before running, three sections in the main script "Split_seq_example.sh" need to be updated for each run, inlcuding
-A) paths B) sample configuration C) fastq configuration
+A) paths B) sample configuration C) fastq configuration.
+After update all specific information in Split_seq_example.sh and config_example.ymal, run by the script by "./Split_seq_example.sh"

 ## A) paths
 1) rawdir=./test_fastq_nova/ # there the raw data is\